kdmukai/nostr_vanity_npub/README.md

 At 8 or 9+ characters you're going to need a *considerable* amount of work to yield a match.
 Days?
 Weeks?

+## Search is random!
+You may have found a 5-character `npub` in 200s but the exact same 5-character target could take you 10x longer on the next run.
+It's just like bitcoin mining; the probabilities are one thing but there are no guarantees about your luck in any given run.

 ## Is this secure?
 Quick version: No, you shouldn't blindly trust any private key generator you found online.